 - Try to travel with others and stay in groups when out.

 - Get an unlisted phone number.
-If possible, keep your old number connected to a voicemail or answering machine and save all messages left by the stalker/abuser.
-Please note, smart phones can be used as a means of stalking by an abuser.
-To learn more, click here.
+If possible, keep your old number connected to a voicemail and save all messages left by the stalker/abuser.
+Please note, that smartphones can be used as a means of stalking by an abuser.

 - Do not interact with the person stalking or harassing you.